-Hilde Osland Rocks Super Tight Crop Top
+Hilde Osland Rocks Super-Tight Crop Top

 “Come on!
 That a trick question, that impossible to choose,” said another fan.

-And for many fans, it wasn’t about choosing a favorite photo, but about complimenting the model.
+And for many fans, it wasn’t about choosing a favorite photo but about complimenting the model.

 “Sweet Jesus, you’re gorgeous x,” said a follower.